stustanet/stustanet-website/content/support/_index.en.md

 ## Frequently Answered Questions {#faq}

-### I have suddenly lost my Internet connection on 29.04.2023.
+### I live at the Max-Bill dormitory and have suddenly lost my Internet connection on 14.10.2023.
 This is because IP addresses in your room changed on that day and you need to reconfigure your router.
 [Here is how to do that.]({{< ref "armageddon.en.md" >}})